phoenixframework/phoenix_guides/B_adding_pages.md

 We also pass a third argument into the render function, a key value pair where `:messenger` is the key, and the messenger variable is passed as the value.

-It's good to remember that the keys to the params Dict will always be strings.
+Note: It's important to remember that the keys to the params Dict will *always* be strings.

 ###A New Template